 Welcome to my new Gatsby-Website.

-- A CI/CD pipeline with netlify.
-It was just too easy.
+- A CI/CD pipeline with Netlify: Setting this up was surprisingly easy.

 Overall, my experience with Gatsby has been extremely positive.
 The platform offers support for everything I wanted to accomplish, seamless plugin integration, and only a few minor roadblocks, typically caused by outdated dependencies.
 Gatsby has earned its place as my go-to tool for web development.